 Who Was Kit Carson?

-Born in Kentucky and raised on the Missouri frontier, Kit Carson became an experienced hunter and trapper by his 20s.
+Kit Carson was an American frontiersman who became an experienced hunter and trapper by his 20s.
 After meeting explorer John C. Frémont in 1842, Carson was an active participant in extending the boundaries of the United States to its present size.
 He became a federal Indian agent in the 1850s and later served the Union Army in the Civil War.
-Carson, who died in Colorado in 1868, is remembered as an icon of the frontiersman days of the American West.
+Carson is remembered as an icon of the frontiersman days of the American West.

-Born on Christmas Eve in 1809, Christopher "Kit" Carson became one of the most famous figures in the American West.
+Born on December 24, 1809, Christopher "Kit" Carson became one of the most famous figures in the American West.
 He grew up on the Missouri frontier on lands bought from the sons of frontiersman Daniel Boone.
 From an early age, Carson knew both the beauty and the danger that this area possessed.
 He and his family often feared attacks on their cabin from Native Americans.

 When Carson's father, a farmer, died in 1818, Carson did his best to help out his mother, who had 10 children to raise on her own.
 He gave up on his education and worked the family's lands.
 Carson never learned to read—a fact he later tried to hide and was ashamed of.

 Carson was apprenticed to a saddlemaker in Franklin, Missouri, at age 14, but he longed for freedom and adventure.
 In 1826, Carson fled Franklin, breaking his contract with the saddlemaker.
 He headed west on the Santa Fe Trail, working as a laborer in a caravan of merchants.